BranislavLazic/ecommerce/actors-futures-cats.md

 ### Making the calls

 Working with Futures in actors is pretty straight forward.
-The `ReceivingOrchestrator` actor asks an Http Client actor for a REST response by sending it a message with the `ask` pattern:
+The `ReceivingOrchestrator` actor asks an Http Client actor for a REST response by sending it a message with the `ask` pattern.
+Using `ask` always returns a Future of the result:

  ```scala
  val gs: Future[ShipmentView] = receivingClient.ask(GetShipment(sid)).mapTo[ShipmentView]
  ```

  `gs` is a Future[ShipmentView], which takes as long to complete as it takes for the `ReceivingHttpClient` actor to send a reply.
-Since futures are Monads (i.e. they have a method called `flatMap`), we can manipulate and combine several Futures in a 'Monadic Flow', which results in a Future containing our final result.
+Since futures form Monads (i.e. they have a method called `flatMap`), we can manipulate and combine several Futures in a 'Monadic Flow', which results in a Future containing our final result.
 In this case, we want to `ask` the `ReceivingHttpClient`, the `InventoryHttpClient` and the `ProductHttpClient` for the responses we'll need to create a combined response that displays the status of the Shipment, along with the status of the Product in Inventory, and the Product details. `mapToReceivingSummaryView` is a function that takes the responses from each of the Http Client actors (a `ShipmentView`, an `InventoryItemView` and a `ProductView`)  and combines them to create a `ReceivingSummaryView`, the response that will be returned to the sender.

  Finally, Akka provides a `pipe` pattern to send the result of the `Future[ReceivingSummaryView]` to the sender, in this case, the Akka HTTP REST API.
 It is important to note that this is the point at which the Future blocks.
 The `pipe` pattern waits for the Future to complete, before sending the result, a naked `ReceivingSummaryView` to the sender.
 Putting this all together, gives us: